toaymeister/molly/README.md

 **This is one of the projects by Twikor.
 For more, take a step to my blog [Twikor's (twic.me)](https://twic.me).**

-**Molly** is an open source library for python helping handling with the booking process of CDUT Library's study.
+**Molly** is an open source package for python helping handling with the booking process of CDUT Library's study.

 ## Usage

 **dinner.py** - main library file that contains all the methods that you need to handle the boring works.
-**coffee.py** - main application file that is executable to stand by your side whenever you are in need of it.
 **kitchens.json** - file containing all the information of the  studies in CDUT library.

 Create a filed named **credits.json** besides dinner.py with your login credentials in the following format: